nosilver4u/ewwwio-silo/README.md

 ###Skips Previously Optimized Images

-All optimized images are stored in an (optional) SQLite3 database so that the plugin does not attempt to re-optimize them unless they are modified.
+All optimized images are stored in an (optional) SQLite3 or MySQL database so that the plugin does not attempt to re-optimize them unless they are modified.

 ###WebP Images